cuvva/terms/privacy.md

 If the above doesn't apply, we may be able to delete your account upon your request.
 There's more information on that below.

-If any of the above does apply, we will delete your information after the lapse of the appropriate period.
+If any of the above does apply, we will delete your information after the lapse of the appropriate period upon your request.
 This will mean that all of your data is removed from our live systems.
 Your data will still exist in our archive.
 But we will have marked your records so that they appear to have never existed.

+Whether or not you request deletion of your own personal data, we will delete your personal data from our live systems if, after an appropriate period of time, we determine it’s no longer necessary to retain your personal data, after considering the factors listed in the first paragraph of this section.

 ## How we keep data safe